Like A Mountain Collapsed: Taiwan Reels From Biggest Quake In 25 Years - UrduPoint

 The 1999 earthquake hit central Taiwan, killing around 2,400 people in the deadliest natural disaster in the island's history.

-Taiwan's defence ministry said it had deployed cargo planes to take dozens of rescuers to Hualien, where people were reportedly trapped in tunnels that carve through the mountains.
+Taiwan's defence ministry said it had sent cargo planes with dozens of rescuers to Hualien, where people were trapped in tunnels that carve through the mountains.

 - 'Really scared' -